-When we first meet Snake Plissken (Kurt Russell), he’s already a notorious prisoner and former war hero being given a shot at freedom.
-But Carpenter’s original plan was to show the audience how he got to prison in the first place.
+When we first meet Snake Plissken (Russell), he’s already a notorious prisoner and former war hero being given a shot at freedom.
+But Carpenter’s original plan was to show the audience how he landed in prison in the first place.
 Carpenter initially shot an elaborate opening sequence featuring Snake and an accomplice pulling a bank robbery, then fleeing on a hot-wired train before being captured.
 Audiences ultimately found it confusing, so it was cut.

 When writing the original script for the film, Carpenter was in search of a name for his main character, and it just so happened that a friend of a friend actually knew a person named “Snake Plissken,” who Carpenter described as “a kinda high school tough guy,” complete with a snake tattoo.
 It was too perfect to pass up.

 “Anybody with a snake tattooed on them some place … that’s my kinda hero,” Carpenter said.